jlblancoc/suitesparse-metis-for-windows/SuiteSparse/README.txt

 ================================================================================
-QUICK START FOR THE C/C++ LIBRARIES:  Just type 'make' in this directory.
+QUICK START FOR THE C/C++ LIBRARIES:

+For just GraphBLAS, do this:

+    cd GraphBLAS/build ; cmake .. ; make ; cd ../Demo ; ./demo
+    cd ../build ; sudo make install

+For all other packages, type 'make' in this directory.
 All libraries will be created and copied into SuiteSparse/lib.
 All include files need by the applications that use SuiteSparse are copied into SuiteSparse/include.
-All user documenation is copied into SuiteSparse/doc.
+All user documenation is copied into SuiteSparse/share/doc.

+When compiling the libraries, do NOT use the INSTALL=... options for installing.
+Just do:

+    make

+or to compile just the libraries without running the demos, do:

+    make library

 Any program that uses SuiteSparse can thus use a simpler rule as compared to earlier versions of SuiteSparse.
 If you add /home/myself/SuiteSparse/lib to your library search patch, you can do the following (for example):

     S = /home/myself/SuiteSparse
     cc myprogram.c -I$(S)/include -lumfpack -lamd -lcholmod -lsuitesparseconfig -lm

+Now you can install the libraries, if you wish, in a location other than SuiteSparse/lib, SuiteSparse/include, and SuiteSparse/share/doc, using 'make install INSTALL=...'

 Do 'make install' if you want to install the libraries and include files in SuiteSparse/lib and SuiteSparse/include, and the documentation in